What Insurance Does a Startup Need?

 Workers Compensation can cover injuries to your employees while on the job, whether at the physical site of the job or elsewhere.
 Workers Compensation can also cover lost wages and medical treatment if an employee suffers a work-related injury or illness and is unable to work.
 It will also reimburse workers for lost wages until they can go back to work.
 As an employer, this is ideal, as it will protect you from employee lawsuits.

 You’ll Need This When You...

 Have employees on the company payroll.
-The laws differ from state to state, but usually coverage to protect the welfare of your startup team is required by law.
-Regardless of your state’s laws, Workers Compensation Insurance is good to have as an employee-related lawsuit could harm your reputation and put your business at risk.
+The laws differ from state to state, but usually, coverage to protect the welfare of your startup team is required by law.
+Regardless of your state’s laws, Workers Compensation Insurance is favorable to have as an employee-related lawsuit could harm your reputation and put your business at risk.

 A programmer at your startup develops carpal tunnel because of the amount of time she is spending at her computer writing code.
 Workers compensation can help cover her medical treatment and lost wages so you won’t have to.